Determination of the initial condition for the Balitsky-Kovchegov equation with transformers: Application to DIS observables

 Figures~\ref{fig:dis_fit_x5_5p} and \ref{fig:dis_fit_x1_5p} present the phenomenological results of this analysis.
 They provide a direct comparison between our best-fit model and the combined HERA $e^+p$ data for the reduced cross section $\sigma_r$, shown simultaneously across the four experimental center-of-mass energies $\sqrt{s}=318.1$, $300.3$, $251.5$, and $224.9\,\mathrm{GeV}$.
 The solid curves represent the results of our 5-parameter fit (with $\gamma$ free), using the evolution starting point $x_0=0.05$~(Fig.~\ref{fig:dis_fit_x5_5p}) and $0.01$ (Fig.~\ref{fig:dis_fit_x1_5p}).
 The shaded bands indicate the $2\sigma$ uncertainty envelope of the fitted prediction, demonstrating an excellent description of the data across the full kinematic range.

 As a further cross-check, we also examine how the dipole amplitude depends on the choice of the initial rapidity scale.
 In Fig.~\ref{fig:n-vs-r-x0} we compare the fitted dipole amplitudes $N(r,x)$ obtained from the $x_0=0.01$ and $x_0=0.05$ fits, evaluated at the same values of $x$.
 Specifically, we compare the results at $x=10^{-3}$ and $x=10^{-5}$ for both initial conditions $x_0=0.01$ and $x_0=0.05$.
 The left panel (linear scale) shows that the two curves nearly coincide, with only a small residual difference around the transition region $r \!\sim\!
 1\ \mathrm{GeV}^{-1}$.
-The right panel (log-log scale) demonstrates that in the small-$r$ region the two amplitudes are essentially identical, with deviations well below the percent level.
+The right panel (log-log scale) demonstrates that in the small-$r$ region the two amplitudes show a similar behavior, while in the very small-$r$ region (where $N\ll1$) the relative difference can reach the $\mathcal{O}(10\%)$ level.
 This indicates that once the rapidity shift is properly taken into account, the BK evolution effectively eliminates the dependence on the arbitrary choice of $x_0$, leaving only minor residual differences around the transition region.
 The remaining small discrepancy is compensated by a larger value of $\sigma_0/2$ for the $x_0=0.05$ fit, such that the produced cross sections are very close to each other when away from the saturation region $N \approx 1$.

+Finally, we summarize the computational cost of the present workflow to quantify the speed-up enabled by the surrogate strategy.
+In our current implementation, constructing the training library requires solving the BK equation for $10^4$ sampled parameter configurations, with a walltime of about $10$ minutes per configuration on a single CPU core, corresponding to a total of $\sim 1.7\times 10^3$ core-hours.
+Training the DIS cross section transformer on a single NVIDIA A100 GPU takes about $40$ hours.
+Once trained, the full fit pipeline---including the evaluation of $\sigma_r$ over the HERA kinematics and the subsequent minimization---typically completes in about $2$ minutes.
+These benchmarks demonstrate that the emulator removes the dominant bottlenecks of repeated BK evolutions and multi-dimensional integrations in iterative fits, thereby enabling efficient exploration of the parameter space at negligible per-evaluation cost.